dlion/dryrun/_posts/2025-04-23-you-are-doing-your-team-retrospective-wrong.md

 ---
-title: "You are doing your team retrospective wrong"
+title: You are doing your team retrospective wrong
-description: "A team retrospective is not just another useless meeting, and if you feel so, it means you are doing it wrong, and this article is for you."
+description: A team retrospective is not just another useless meeting, and if you feel so, it means you are doing it wrong, and this article is for you.
 tags:
-  - Programming
+- work
 cover: "/assets/images/covers/go_generics.jpg"
 ---

 A team retrospective is not just another useless meeting, and if you feel so, it means you are doing it wrong, and this article is for you.